 There are three major things we want to see in the best iOS VPN: speed, security, and support – and it doesn't hurt if it looks great, either.
 While that might sound simple, many VPNs can't tick all these boxes.
 However, our top pick ExpressVPN does, and it has them in spades.

 Beyond that, you'll want a wide server network (ExpressVPN has around 3,000 worldwide, others like NordVPN may have marginally more), the power to evade censorship in restrictive countries, and simple, effective apps for all your devices, not just your iPhone.

 So, below is our rundown of the five very best iOS VPNs and what they can do for you – all you need to do is pick which one to go with.

 An iOS VPN needs to be simple, usable, and powerful – just like your iPhone.
 ExpressVPN is the absolute best of the bunch, with clean, clear apps and tons of configuration, plus some more unusual privacy features.
 You can also claim three months FREE through Tom's Guide.

 2. NordVPN – an excellent choice for an iOS VPN

-While the apps aren't quite as perfect as Express's, NordVPN's DNS leak protection, double kill switch, and auto-connect make up for slight interface issues.
-Plus, Nord's current deal is offering a monthly price of just $3.71 – plus up to two years free.View Deal
+While the apps aren't quite as perfect as Express's, NordVPN's DNS leak protection, double kill switch, and incredible speeds make up for slight interface issues.
+Combine that with the 30-day money-back guarantee, and it's a very appealing package.

 3. Surfshark – great value plus top usability